CHILD PROTECTION POLICY OF ATHENRY ASSOCIATION FOOTBALL CLUB

 Be specific about sanctions if the bullying does not stop

-Follow up to check that the behavior has ceased
+Follow up to check that the behaviour has ceased

 Record all instances of bullying and action taken.

-Only serious instances of bullying behavior should be referred to the Health Board.
+Only serious instances of bullying behaviour should be referred to the Health Board.